IOS-OSD-DPG/Pacific_SST_Monitoring/Haida_Gwaii.md

 ---
-# Pacific SST Monitoring
+## Sea Surface Temperature in the Northeast Pacific: Haida Gwaii
-## Haida Gwaii
+### Experimental maps and data of current conditions
 ---

 Maps focused on the Pacific near Haida Gwaii, B.C.
-The data shown on these maps are identical to the [Pacific SST Monitoring page](https://github.com/BIO-RSG/Pacific_SST_NRT_Monitoring/) (see link for data description and references).
+The data shown on these maps are identical to the [Pacific SST Monitoring page](https://github.com/BIO-RSG/Pacific_SST_NRT_Monitoring/).
+The map data can be downloaded in .rds format [here](https://github.com/BIO-RSG/Pacific_SST_NRT_Monitoring/tree/main/data) (*Please let me know if you want .csv or other format instead*).

-These maps will update on **Mondays and Thursdays**.
-The map data can be downloaded in .rds format [here](https://github.com/BIO-RSG/Pacific_SST_NRT_Monitoring/tree/main/data). (*Let me know if you want .csv or other format instead :)*) Some prior images will be stored [here](https://github.com/BIO-RSG/Pacific_SST_NRT_Monitoring/tree/main/figures/Haida_Gwaii) (images with with extension "HG").
+Some prior images will be stored [here](https://github.com/BIO-RSG/Pacific_SST_NRT_Monitoring/tree/main/figures/Haida_Gwaii) (images with with extension "HG").

 ### OISST: